interkosmos/fortran-raylib/README.md

 $ make examples
 ```

-To link against the static raylib library, run:
+To link against a static raylib library, run:

 ```
 $ make examples RAYLIB=libraylib.a